Working with Children Act 2005 (review and original jurisdiction orders)

 On 26 October 2014, a new 3-category classification system came into effect: Categories A, B and C replace the previous Categories 1, 2 and 3.

-Where the application is a Category A application, with some exceptions, VCAT can also hear and determine an application that an Assessment Notice be given to a person.
+Where the application is a Category A application, VCAT can only hear and determine an application that an Assessment Notice be given to a person if the person was a child at the time of the commission or alleged commission of the offence (see below).

 Cases we can hear